decoderzhub/snapreme/STRIPE_EVENT_SCHEMA.md

 3. Verify webhook secret is configured
 4. Ensure RLS policies allow access

-**The Stripe event schema is production-ready and provides enterprise-level financial tracking for Snapreme.**
+**The Stripe event schema is production-ready and provides enterprise-level financial tracking for peak.boo.**